kubedb/cli/docs/guides/postgres/initialization/snapshot_source.md

 instant-snapshot   pg/script-postgres   Succeeded   39s
 ```

-## Create Postgres with Snapshot source
+## Create PostgreSQL with Snapshot source

 Specify the Snapshot `name` and `namespace` in the `spec.init.snapshotSource` field of your new Postgres object.